vsinghal3737/Latent-Semantic-Analysis-Classification-and-Prediction/README.md

 	Format = {<("categoryKey")stringType> : <ScoreforEachKey( {"Accuracy": float, "Precision": float, "Recall": float, "F1_Score": float, "Support": int} )> }

 - '/ScoreView' : POST
-	return a string type of score of LSA model, which will give a better visual of score Accuracy   Precision   Recall   F1_Score   Support<br>
+	return a string type of score of LSA model, which will give a better visual of score<br>
-	float      float       float    float      int

 ##### mapper
 	it will map all the unique encoded words from string input to a unique ID